Iowa law contains a crime known as assault with a dangerous weapon, which is defined as:

 (Iowa Code Ann. § § 708.1, 708.2, 708.2A, 708.2C, 708.3, 708.3A, 708.4, 708.6, 708.8.)

 A dangerous weapon is an object that was designed primarily to inflict death or injury on a human being or animal (such as a knife, gun, razor, or TASER gun) or any object that is actually used with the intent to inflict death or injury and capable of doing so.
 For example, a knife is a dangerous weapon, but a baseball bat could also be a dangerous weapon if used with the intention of causing injury.

-Any intentional display of a dangerous weapon in a threatening manner at another person will be treated as misdemeanor assault in Iowa.
-(Iowa Code § 708.1.)
+An intentional display of a dangerous weapon in a threatening manner at another person will be treated as misdemeanor assault in Iowa.

 Being armed with a dangerous weapon with the intent to use it against another person without justification is a felony, as is intimidation with a dangerous weapon.
 Intimidation with a dangerous weapon is:

-Intimidation with a dangerous weapon and being armed with a dangerous weapon with intent to use it against another are class "D" felonies, punishable by up to five years’ imprisonment and a fine of $750 to $7,500.
+Intimidation with a dangerous weapon and being armed with a dangerous weapon with intent to use it against another (including hate crimes) are class D felonies, as is using or displaying a dangerous weapon to assault a protected employee.
+Penalties for class D felonies include up to five years’ imprisonment and a fine of $750 to $7,500.